fleetside72/tps_etl/readme.md

 example: PNC loan balance and collateral CSV files
 1. External:    Anything not in CSV should be converted external to Postgres and then imported as CSV
 2. Direct:      Outside logic can be setup to push new records to tps.trans direct from non-csv fornmated sources or fdw sources

+## Interface
+maybe start out in excel until it gets firmed up
+* list existing mappings
+    * apply mappings to see what results come back
+* experiment with new mappings